 My parents are both teachers and when I completed a skill set test at school it came back that I should get into teaching too, but it just wasn’t for me.
 I have always got a lot of joy out of watching other people succeed and supporting them in achieving their goals.
 I'd always enjoyed the training element of my previous roles, developing people and watching them thrive.
 I believe the real success of a company is based on the people who make up the team and how well they’re looked after.
 The revenue is just an outcome of the success of how well developed and supported the people are.

-We currently have opportunities in our London, New York and Amsterdam offices.
+We currently have opportunities in our London, New York, Amsterdam and Singapore offices.
 If you would like to join a positive and vibrant workforce with a strong culture of openness, honesty, integrity and growth, please click here.